Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Results

 \subsection{Scale heights}

 Figure \ref{fig:lines-all-methods} shows how each method fits the thin disc, thick disc, and halo across a range of $ R_{\mathrm{gal}} $.
 The model parameters are also presented in Table \ref{tab:results}.
-This table and figure show the results for selected bins in $ R_{\mathrm{gal}} $.
-The radial bins are 2 kpc wide and spaced 1 kpc apart, meaning they overlap.
-We note that all methods show the same general trends, that the thin disc becomes more dominant at larger $ R_{\mathrm{gal}} $, while the thick disc becomes weaker and is almost completely missing at large $ R_{\mathrm{gal}} $.
+Generally, all methods show that the thin disc dominates at large $R_{\mathrm{gal}}$, while the thick disc becomes weak and nearly absent with increasing $R_{\mathrm{gal}}$.

 The [Mg/Mn]-[Al/Fe] method and the [Mg/Fe]-[Fe/H] method show similar results.
 The [Mg/Mn]-[Al/Fe] method finds a slightly higher fraction of thin disc stars at $ R_{\mathrm{gal}} < 9 $ kpc, meaning a correspondingly slightly smaller thick disc fraction in the same regions.
 This is due to this method including some stars that would usually be included in the high-$\alpha$ sequence in the selection for the thin disc.
 At higher $ R_{\mathrm{gal}} $, the results are similar.